qmk/qmk_firmware/keyboards/planck/keymaps/cbbrowne/readme.md

   * Trying out sgoodwin's "hold Enter down to get Shift"
     - Liking this Quite Well Enough...
     - Applied this to both Shift and Quote
+    - It seems likely that Alt should get a right-hand-side, akin to this...
+    - Alt needs to move, and get a RHS
+      - Hence ALTRIGHT, and shifted ROT_LED over
+      - Emacs likes this!!!  :-)
+    - I'm suspicious that I'll want to shift ROT_LED another location over, so some modifier can replace the OS/KC_LGUI key
   * I have added an alternate ADJUST layer that is activated via update_tri_layer()
     - e.g. - LOWER+RAISE simultaneously
     - This seems entirely more useful for handling my "special keys" like the random numbers, user name, and such, than the keypad layer
+  * The _ADJUST layer provides a good place to have RESET
+    - But this isn't strictly enough; I want RESET somewhat accessible from main layer lest an error hide that layer
+    - I never use the OS/KC_LGUI key (that's Command on MacOS, Windows Key on Windows), so that's a good place to have it as a chord of some sort

 2. Some code structure ideas
 ---------------------------------------------------